josuembuyu/crud-redux-toolkit/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Project Title

+Crud-redux-toolkit

+## Description

+This is a demo project for react experimentation with the "Redux toolkit" state management tool

 ![Project Preview](./src/final.png)